WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 **9.10.x**
 Added support for localization parameters in solution packager tasks
 Added task to retrieve solution details from a CRM instance
+Added task to retrieve the latest patch for given solution

 For more information on changes between versions, check the commits and releases on GitHub